hollenbebe08/B.Griffith-Module-1-Challenge/README.md

 ## 🗒️CSS File Updates to ensure that the CSS code is cascading correctly and is free of repeating code:

 **Changes made to Header Section:**
+* Changed the divs to be nav to correspond with the HTML updates to the header section.

 **Changes made to Hero Section:**
 * Created its own section in the HTML file and made the hero class in the CSS file its own.

 **Changes made to SEO, Rep, Social Media section**
+* Moved the stylings for the SEO, Rep, and Social Media section to be above the stylings for the benefits section.
-* All of the styling for the search engine optimization, online reputation management, and social media marketing articles was moved up in the CSS file to be under its own section.
+* Combined the styling for the SEO, rep, and social media section articles into one class to use across all three articles.
+Also combined the classes for their h2 headers as well as their images.

 **Changes made to Benefits Section:**
+ Combined the styling for the benefit cost, lead, and brand section divs into one class to use across all three divs.
+Also combined the classes for their h3 headers as well as their images.

 **Changes made to the Footer Section:**
 * Moved the footers css styling to be under the header styling